scenic-views/scenic/README.md

 end
 ```

-Now you can run the migration like normal.
+You can run the migration and the view will be replaced instead.

 ## Can I use this view to back a model?